 Public Engagement & Impact

 As the activities below indicate, I am passionate about amplifying postgraduate student voices in higher education.
 I am interested in all aspects of academic publishing, from peer review to production.
 I have been involved in designing, writing and editing various student-focused magazines and journals since 2015.
+I have experience teaching at all levels of undergraduate study.

 Other Research Interests